Genre: Noise | Xprmntl

 "The title of the CD is a tongue-in-cheek variant of Sentimental You," Dresser told the Reader.
 "The idea of sediment refers to the layers in the music, and particularly the title tune.
 The idea of layering is also an operative metaphor that I’ve been attracted to for a long time."
 The band featured on the album includes Nicole Mitchell (flute), Marty Ehrlich (clarinet), Michael Dessen (trombone), David Morales Boroff (violin), Joshua White (piano), and Jim Black (drums).

-His band the Mark Dresser Seven dropped their second album on the Portuguese record label Clean Feed in March 2019, Ain’t Nothing But A Cyber Coup & You.
+His band the Mark Dresser Seven dropped their second album on the Portuguese record label Clean Feed in early 2019, Ain’t Nothing But A Cyber Coup & You.
 The title, he told the Reader, came because “Trump’s election felt like a political coup of sorts, and there was a rhyme in there and I couldn’t resist it.
 I’ll just chalk it up to my dark sense of humor.”
 In addition to the title track, there’s the humorous “Let Them Eat Paper Towels,” and two poignant tributes to recently departed musicians with San Diego ties: Arthur Blythe and Butch Lacy.